Skip to content

 Auto Shutdown in Windows 11

-Several ways can make Auto Shutdown Feature or Scheduled Shutdown Feature in Windows 11 can be really helpful.
+Several ways can make the Auto Shutdown Feature or the Scheduled Shutdown Feature in Windows 11 really helpful.

 • Auto Shutdown prevents computers from running unnecessarily, saving electricity and reducing energy costs, especially in large organizations or households.